 Pros and cons of living in a single-family home

-If you’re considering a single-family home, there are some major advantages and disadvantages to be aware of.
-Pros and cons, however, can vary depending on where you live and the type of single-family home you’re considering.
-So, make sure to consider how this list lines up with your unique situation.
+If you’re thinking about buying a single-family home, there are some important benefits and drawbacks to consider.
+However, the benefits and drawbacks will differ depending on where you live and the type of single-family home you’re considering.
+As a result, think about how this list fits into your specific situation.

 Pros of a single-family home: